Imperial-iGEM/DJANGO-Assembly-Methods/README.md

 ## Ensure PEP8 Code Style Compatability 📚

-befor submitting a pull request to ensure high code quality navigate to the root folder of the project and run
+Before submitting a pull request to ensure high code quality navigate to the root folder of the project and run

 ```
 $ cd ..